Overview

 Student Learning Outcomes

-- Explain diversity, inclusion and social justice: Analyze how social constructions are produced historically and reproduced in contemporary contexts and various forms of cultural representation – literature, film and others.
-Describe struggles of marginalized peoples and their allies against forces such as racism, sexism, classism or heterosexism to attain equitable outcomes with accuracy of information about groups and identities, factual accuracy not stereotypes, breadth of multiple viewpoints, distinguish between master and counter narratives and clarity explanation about group(s)/values.
+- Analyze how social constructions are produced historically and reproduced in contemporary contexts and various forms of cultural representation – literature, film and others.
+Describe the struggles of marginalized peoples and their allies against forces such as racism, sexism, classism or heterosexism to attain equitable outcomes with accuracy of information about groups and identities, factual accuracy, not stereotypes, breadth of multiple viewpoints, distinguish between master and counter-narratives and clarity explanation about group(s)/values.
+(Explain diversity, inclusion and social justice)

 DISJ Domestic, Level 1: THRS 113 - World Religions in San Diego